STRIDES/NIHCloudLabAzure/tutorials/README.md

 ## **AI/ML Pipelines** <a name="ai"></a>
 Artificial intelligence and machine learning algorithms are being applied to a variety of biomedical research questions, ranging from image classification to genomic variant calling.
 [Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning) provides a cloud service for accelerating and managing the machine learning project lifecycle.
 You can use it to train and deploy models, and manage MLOps.

-The Federated Learning paradigm gained a lot of interest in the healthcare community, because it enables model training on all available data, without sharing data between institutions.
+The Federated Learning paradigm has recently gained a lot of interest in the biomedical community, because it enables model training on all available data, without sharing data between institutions.
 NVIDIA Flare is a domain-agnostic, open-source and extensible SDK for federated learning.
 A separate [GitHub repository](https://github.com/Azure/medical-imaging/tree/main/federated-learning) describes how NVIDIA Flare can be run on Azure.

 ## **Open Data** <a name="open"></a>